midNight-jam/remoteRepo/README.md

 ------

 #40 to create new alaises
- edit the .gitconfig file and add a new section of [alias], each line begins with an alias, below are mine
+ edit the .gitconfig file and add a new section of [alias], each line begins with an alias.Refer : https://git.wiki.kernel.org/index.php/Aliases.
+Below are mine

  	[alias]